Draučiai shooting: Aftermath

-The Lithuanian government reacted at the highest levels as it was afraid that the shooting spree was politically motivated and might provoke further violence.
+The Lithuanian government reacted speedily, as it was afraid the shooting spree was politically motivated and might provoke further violence.
 It occurred on the eve of the 80th anniversary of the Act of Independence of Lithuania.
 Zavistonovičius was a member of the Polish minority in Lithuania, which continues to have strained relationships with the Lithuanian government, while his victims were Lithuanian.
-Prime Minister Gediminas Vagnorius assembled a special commission to investigate the circumstances of the crime while press secretary of the Lithuanian President Algirdas Brazauskas attempted to convince the media to delay the news until Polish President Aleksander Kwaśniewski departed the celebrations in Vilnius.
+Prime Minister Gediminas Vagnorius assembled a special commission to investigate the circumstances of the crime, while press secretary of president Algirdas Brazauskas attempted to convince the media to delay the news until Polish president Aleksander Kwaśniewski departed the celebrations in Vilnius.
 Minister of the Interior Vidmantas Žiemelis was sent to deliver government condolences in person.
 The government paid for the funerals of the victims.
 The funeral of the Kalibatis family in Salininkai was attended by many dignitaries, including Minister of National Defence Česlovas Stankevičius, members of the Seimas, and officers of the Lithuanian Army.

 The results of the investigation were that the shooting spree was caused by a mental illness (chronic delusions similar to schizophrenia), and not a political agenda.
 Zavistonovičius held a gun for hunting since 1975.
 The permits were periodically renewed.
 As part of the renewal process, Zavistonovičius had to pass an examination by a psychiatrist.
-None of the psychiatrists who examined Zavistonovičius noticed anything suspicious, a fact which caused much controversy.
-During the investigation it was uncovered that in 1985 Zavistonovičius had been referred to and examined by the Vilnius Psychiatric Hospital.
+None of the psychiatrists who examined Zavistonovičius noticed anything suspicious, which caused much controversy.
+During the investigation, it was uncovered that in 1985, Zavistonovičius had been referred to and examined by the Vilnius Psychiatric Hospital.
 Zavistonovičius was married three times.
-The third wife separated from him just ten months before the shooting and described his morbid jealousy and persecutory delusions, even though neighbors saw him as an intelligent and helpful man.
+His third wife separated from him just ten months before the shooting and described his morbid jealousy and persecutory delusions, even though neighbours saw him as an intelligent and helpful man.
 Relatives had begun noticing various symptoms since 1978, which may have been related to a car crash in 1976.
 In light of these findings, the prosecutor's office explored a possibility of charging the seven doctors who signed off on Zavistonovičius' gun permit with negligence.
-However, it was determined that the doctors were not negligent: without a centralized database, they could not know that Zavistonovičius was treated at a psychiatric hospital, and in public his symptoms were masked and controlled well enough to pass the brief examination without suspicion.
+However, it was determined that the doctors were not negligent; without a centralized database, they could not know that Zavistonovičius was treated at a psychiatric hospital, and in public his symptoms were masked and controlled well enough to pass the brief examination without suspicion.